My name is Cara Mia Cipolla Kretz. Translated in Italian, it literally means My Dear Onion.

 My mothers’s paternal family is from Ireland and maternal family from Calabria, near Naples, Italy.
 Surprisingly potato gnocchi was not often on the dinner menu.
 We were blessed that my Mother wrote down many of her family dinner recipes.
 However some of her recipes just had to be learned by watching.

-My goal in writing this blog is to pass on our family recipes to the next generation, and hopefully inspire a few more great Italian home cooks.
 In this blog I will show you the tips and secrets of three generations of Italians and point out shortcuts that make it easy in this modern world.
 Since some people learn better by watching and doing, I have also included short videos for some of the recipes that will focus on more of the techniques and process I use to make a successful dish.
 For the foodies, I even have a few advanced and fun dishes to try.

 SUBSCRIBE for updates, and follow me on YouTube, Facebook, Twitter, Instagram and Pinterest.
 Share my recipes with your friends and family.
 I’d love to get your comments and feedback too!
 You can also email me at email@example.com.
 Buon Appetito!